6 must-have big data skills to land a big data job What a big data strategy includes and how to build one

 4. Smarter recommendations and audience targeting

 In our lives as consumers, we are now so familiar with recommendation engines that we might not be aware of how much they have evolved since the advent of big data.
-At one time, the predictive analysis for recommendation engines was quite simple: association rules which found those common items in market baskets.
+At one time, the predictive analysis for recommendation engines was quite simple: association rules, which found those common items in market baskets.
 You can still expect to find this as a feature on e-commerce websites telling us that customers who bought widgets also bought fidgets.

 Newer recommendation systems are much smarter than that, building on the sophisticated customer insights we have already discussed, with the result that they can be more sensitive to demographics and customer behavior.
 These systems aren't limited to e-commerce, either.
-A friendly waiter's recommendations may well be data-driven -- decisions prompted by a point-of-sale system that evaluates stock levels in the pantry, popular combos, high-profit items and even social media trends.
+A friendly waiter's recommendations might well be data-driven -- decisions prompted by a point-of-sale system that evaluates stock levels in the pantry, popular combos, high-profit items and even social media trends.
 When you share a picture of your meal, you are providing yet more input for the big data engines to digest.

 Streaming content providers use even more sophisticated techniques.
-They may not even ask customers what they want to see next: Even before the current movie, program or song finishes, the next selection fades in, keeping viewers binge-watching by utilizing their own preferences combined with a great deal of big data analysis gleaned from other users and social media.
+They might not even ask customers what they want to see next: Even before the current movie, program or song finishes, the next selection fades in, keeping viewers binge-watching by utilizing their own preferences combined with a great deal of big data analysis gleaned from other users and social media.

 5. Data-driven innovation